r3c/creep/README.md

     to be sure to include all changed files when deploying ; a few false positives will just cause harmless extra synchronizations.

+If you don't create any modifiers file, a default configuration is used.
+This configuration contains a single rule to always exclude environments file from deployments.

 Troubleshooting
 ---------------